 If your town hosts any kind of regular event, from a farmer’s market to an annual celebration, you should consider whether it’s an event that will attract your audience.
 Not all events have crossover; if you’re marketing a B2B service, sponsoring a parade isn’t necessarily the perfect move.
 Getting involved in a farmer’s market, however, might be.
 You need to carefully analyze what visibility you’ll get with any event sponsorships, but ultimately, having your name associated with a positive, well-received event will be good for your business.

 Flyers, Brochures, and Booklets

 On the Internet, white papers and downloadable ebooks are a great way to present customers with information that helps develop you as a content leader in their minds, showing your expertise and giving them convenient takeaways that let them develop their understanding of the industry.

-White papers and ebooks, of course, developed from businesses wanting to continue to use their analog equivalents of flyers, brochures, and booklets.
+White papers and e-books, of course, developed from businesses wanting to continue to use their analog equivalents of flyers, brochures, and booklets.
 Waiting rooms and coffee shops are still full of brochures, flyers, and pamphlets that may be of interest to those who are a captive audience.
-As digital printing technology has driven down the costs of producing high quality booklets and pamphlets, it only makes sense for businesses to make the most of these technologies.
+As digital printing technology has driven down the costs of producing high-quality booklets and pamphlets, it only makes sense for businesses to make the most of these technologies.

 There isn’t a clear guideline.
 Any business that has a physical location that customers can go to should have at least some physical advertising; any small business that uses a website and takes online orders should have at least some online or social advertising.
-From there, deciding what your company’s mix is going to be has to do with many different factors, including:
+From there, deciding what your company’s mix is going to have to do with many different factors, including: